Maturing compost in pallet bin.

 1. Add bulking materials to trap air in the pile

-Bulking materials help trap air in the compost pile, and can help absorb excess moisture too.
-They aren’t talked about much by amateur composters, but they are one of the best ways to speed up the composting process.
-I often use sawdust, but you can also use materials like woodchops (ideally semi-decomposed).
+Bulking materials trap air and absorb excess moisture.
+They’re not talked about much by most guides, but they’re one of the best ways to speed things up.
+I use sawdust, but semi-decomposed wood chips work well too.
+Bulking materials also count as a brown.

 1. Monitor moisture levels